In Nevada, cyclists must follow the same traffic rules as drivers. More specifically, cyclists must

 According to the National Highway Traffic Safety Administration, about 49,000 cyclists in the United States were injured in collisions with motor vehicles in 2019.
 Tragically, 846 cyclists were killed in accidents involving motor vehicles during the same period.
 In Nevada alone, there were 304 traffic fatalities in 2019.
 Of those 304 deaths, eight were cyclists.

 Cars are required to share the road with bicycles.
-Though the reality for cyclists is that many drivers are either unaware of — or hostile to — the presence of bicycles.13
+Though the reality is that many drivers are either unaware of — or hostile to — the presence of bicycles.13

 14. Are there special rules for mopeds in Nevada?